 Recent headlines demonstrate a problem in this regard.
 Headlines like “G20 Summit proves China in control of world economy, not United States” or “United States slowly drifting away from global centre” or “China Eclipses the US to Become the World’s Largest Retail Market” and so on.
 We are watching a power shift; should we expect a battle?

 You probably know about close encounters the Navy has had with the Russians as of late.
 You may also be aware of the tension between Iran and the United States.
 China and the US have their issues as well.
-Everyone knows about North Korea by now and other nations will pop up from time to time in the news.
-What many don’t realize is that several of the nations you hear about in the news are actually very close and have agreements that bind them to one another.
+Everyone knows about North Korea by now, and other nations will pop up from time to time in the news.
+Many don’t realize that several nations you hear about in the news are very close and have agreements that bind them to one another.

 Chinese and Russian naval forces recently began joint exercises in the South China Sea.
-While these are actually an annual event, the stakes seem higher considering China’s recently militarization of man-made islands in the region and the opposition of their actions by the international community.
-These particular exercises are a show a force and include Chinese and Russian surface ships, submarines, planes, helicopters, and amphibious armored equipment.
-What makes this interesting is that these exercises are being held in contested waters – right after an international tribunal rejected Beijing’s historic claims to the resource-rich area.
-Seth Cropsey, ex-Deputy Undersecretary of the US Navy writing on behalf of the Hudson Institute recently suggested that conflict was imminent as tensions between the two military superpowers (US & China) reaches a boiling point.
-However, as demonstrated by their rhetoric and military cooperation, Russia would more than likely be right by China’s side in some way shape or form.
+While these are actually annual events, the stakes seem higher considering China’s recent militarization of man-made islands in the region and the opposition to their actions by the international community.
+These particular exercises are a show of force and include Chinese and Russian surface ships, submarines, planes, helicopters, and amphibious armored equipment.
+What makes this interesting is that these exercises are being held in contested waters after an international tribunal rejected Beijing’s historic claims to the resource-rich area.
+Seth Cropsey, ex-Deputy Undersecretary of the US Navy writing on behalf of the Hudson Institute, recently suggested that conflict was imminent as tensions between the two military superpowers (US & China) reaches a boiling point.
+However, as demonstrated by their rhetoric and military cooperation, Russia would more than likely be right by China’s side in some way, shape, or form.

-People need to understand the tangled web that is weaved here.
+People need to understand the tangled web that is woven here.
 It’s not just Russia.
 China also has its hands in this area.
-For example, China does ample trade with both Iran and Saudi Arabia and is considered a key client for both.
+For example, China makes ample trade with both Iran and Saudi Arabia and is considered a key client for both.
 At the same time, according to a high-ranking People’s Liberation Army officer, China and Syria have discussed having the Chinese military provide both humanitarian aid and training to Syria.
-Now factor in that Iran and Syria have a long history of friendship and strategic alliances.
-Syria is usually called Iran’s “closest ally“ and the two have had strategic ties since the Iran–Iraq War.
+Now, Iran and Syria have a long history of friendship and strategic alliances.
+Syria is usually called Iran’s “closest ally,” and the two have had strategic ties since the Iran–Iraq War.

 This brings us to Pakistan.
-Tehran is aiming to influence the Pakistani political arena through hosting prominent political and religious figures and by funding Shi’ite institutions.
-There are some in Pakistan that do not like this, but it is more than likely irrelevant.
-The China-Pakistan alliance is said to be “higher than the mountains and deeper than the seas”.
+Tehran is aiming to influence the Pakistani political arena by hosting prominent political and religious figures and by funding Shi’ite institutions.
+Some in Pakistan do not like this, but it is more than likely irrelevant.
+The China-Pakistan alliance is said to be “higher than the mountains and deeper than the seas.”
 China and Pakistan have a formalized relationship dating back to 1963 with the signing of the Shaksgam Valley agreement.
 It has only grown since that time due in great part to the strategic advantage it provides China in regard to India.
-Of course, these agreements are diplomatic, nuclear and military in nature.
+Of course, these agreements are diplomatic, nuclear, and military in nature.

 China has publicly stated that the July agreement between South Korea and the U.S. to deploy a missile defense system was not a good move.
 However, this is part of why China keeps North Korea under its wing.
 Zhang Baohui, the director of the Center for Asian Pacific Studies at Lingnan University in Hong Kong said that “For China, North Korea is a necessary evil” and that “China has to maintain the survival of the North Korean regime.
 That’s its fundamental quagmire.”
 For context, Chinese leader Mao Zedong once described the relationship with North Korea as close “as lips to teeth.”

-China is not alone in this “necessary evil”.
+China is not alone in this “necessary evil.”
 Russia’s Far Eastern city of Vladivostok is only 180 miles from North Korea’s nuclear weapons test site.
-For the same reasons that China will not take strong measures against North Korea is the same reason that Russia won’t either.
-Neither wants to see the North taken by the pro-American South because this puts the U.S. on the borders of both.
+The same reasons that China will not take strong measures against North Korea are the same reasons that Russia won’t either.
+Neither wants to see the North taken by the pro-American South because this puts the U.S. on both borders.

-Another supposed wild-card is Turkey.
+Another supposed wild card seems to be Turkey.
 However, the rhetoric from Turkey’s government as of late has not exactly been pro-western.
-The Turkish Foreign Minister Mevlut Cavusoglu, recently lashed out at NATO, saying the alliance is not fully cooperating with Ankara.
-In fact, during an interview with Sputnik News, he hinted that Turkey would consider military cooperation with Russia who is proactively opposing NATO’s presence along the Baltics – even though Turkey is currently a member of the NATO alliance.
+The Turkish Foreign Minister, Mevlut Cavusoglu, recently lashed out at NATO, saying the alliance is not fully cooperating with Ankara.
+In fact, during an interview with Sputnik News, he hinted that Turkey would consider military cooperation with Russia, which is proactively opposing NATO’s presence along the Baltics – even though Turkey is currently a member of the NATO alliance.
 Cavusoglu said, “It seems to us that NATO members behave in an evasive fashion on issues such as the exchange of technology and joint investments.
 Turkey intends to develop its own defense industry and strengthen its defense system,” he said.
 “In this sense, if Russia were to treat this with interest, we are ready to consider the possibility of cooperation in this sector.”

 One must also look for the reoccurring anti-American trend.
-Russia, China, North Korea, Iran, Syria, Pakistan, and even Venezuela all share intense anti-Americanism; which makes them allies of sorts.
-This anti-Americanism extends to groups that the U.S. funds and/or supports such as NATO.
+Russia, China, North Korea, Iran, Syria, Pakistan, and Venezuela all share intense anti-Americanism, making them allies.
+This anti-Americanism extends to groups that the U.S. funds and/or supports, such as NATO.
 In fact, Adm.
-Vladimir Komoedov said that Russia, China, India, and Iran should form an anti-terrorism coalition that is not aligned with the “aggressive” NATO and such a force could defeat the Islamic State in a year.
-India was invited, but considering their entanglement with the United States; that seems unlikely.
-The reason I bring this up is that NATO is a problem for nations like Russia and Iran due to the United States element.
-When I think of “NATO”, I think of it as America and its entourage.
+Vladimir Komoedov said that Russia, China, India, and Iran should form an anti-terrorism coalition that is not aligned with the “aggressive” NATO, and such a force could defeat the Islamic State in a year.
+India was invited, but considering their entanglement with the United States, that seems unlikely.
+The reason I bring this up is that NATO is a problem for nations like Russia and Iran due to the United States’ element.
+When I think of “NATO,” I think of it as America and its entourage.
 We must remember that according to NATO statistics, the U.S. spends more on NATO defense than any other nation involved.
 Out of the 28 nations, the U.S. provides up to one-quarter of NATO’s budget.
 The U.S. also puts up more bodies, and this will probably expand.
-According to the Wall Street Journal, the Pentagon has been working a plan to position more American troops, tanks and other armored vehicles full time along NATO’s eastern borders to deter what they consider “Russian aggression”.
+According to the Wall Street Journal, the Pentagon has been working on a plan to position more American troops, tanks, and other armored vehicles full-time along NATO’s eastern borders to deter what they consider “Russian aggression.”
 They reported that “The U.S. has already been intermittently rotating about 4,200 troops in and out of Europe since 2014, on top of the roughly 62,000 U.S. military personnel assigned permanently on the continent.“

 So how could this play out?
 Thermonuclear world war on an apocalyptic scale?
 Probably not.
-Though some nukes might be used during such a war, the goal of any war is to win; not die.
-I don’t think any superpower has a desire to destroy the species, natural resources or themselves.
+Though some nukes might be used during such a war, the goal of any war is to win, not die.
+I don’t think any superpower has the desire to destroy the species, natural resources, or themselves.

 Unfortunately, these three nations would literally be up against (collectively) the largest military might the world has ever seen.
 For years, I have said that I do not see Britain being able to sustain a war against Russia.
 Now I’m not the only one.
 It was reported recently that the Former NATO chief warned that Europe could be at the mercy of an imminent attack from Russia with no defense plans to repel an invasion.
-Australia is not exactly in a great spot either because its population is entirely unarmed and they are the verge of their own economic strife.
-This would leave the U.S. exposed via Russian forces from the Arctic and Chinese forces from the south.
+Australia is not exactly in a great spot either because its population is entirely unarmed, and they are on the verge of its own economic strife.
+This would expose the U.S. to Russian forces from the Arctic and Chinese forces from the south.
 People might be quick to suggest that the people would rise in its defense.
-Some will, but temper that idea with the fact that much of the population is both unprepared and unarmed – keeping in mind of course that roughly 80% of the firearms are owned by only 20% of the people.
-Now compound that with the idea that the U.S. is about to go through its own economic down-turn which will ultimately disorient, preoccupy and expose millions.
-I suppose I could simply say that it would be very messy.
+Some will, but temper that idea with the fact that much of the population is both unprepared and unarmed – keeping in mind, of course, that roughly 80% of the firearms are owned by only 20% of the people.
+Now compound that with the idea that the U.S. is about to go through its own economic down-turn, which will ultimately disorient, preoccupy and expose millions.
+I suppose I could say that it would be very messy.

 This is scary – I know.
-And every day, there is another report or article that reaffirms the belief in a world war scenario.
+And every day, another report or article reaffirms the belief in a world war scenario.
 But let me remind you that this is only one scenario – one of many.
-And this scenario begins to change dramatically if the United States and its people become a bit more responsible, a lot more Constitutional and intelligent about things.
-Regardless, the point that I am trying to make is that the U.S. will not be fighting a one on one fight and there are MANY things that should be considered.
-The question we must all come to grips with is “if you were a nation stuck in the middle and trying to decide on a side while heading into a World War (logically speaking), which side would you choose?”
-The scary part for me is that there is much more to discover and this article literally just scratches the surface.
+And this scenario begins to change dramatically if the United States and its people become a bit more responsible, a lot more Constitutional, and intelligent about things.
+Regardless, the point that I am trying to make is that the U.S. will not be fighting a one-on-one fight, and there are MANY things that should be considered.
+The question we must all come to grips with is, “if you were a nation stuck in the middle and trying to decide on a side while heading into a World War (logically speaking), which side would you choose?”
+The scary part for me is that there is much more to discover, and this article literally just scratches the surface.

 Looking for an update?
 Check out my article titled, “Market Crash and Global War?“